Anthonytesla02/VibePlayerAI2/replit.md

 ## Running the Application
 The app runs on port 5000 using `npm run dev`.

+## Android Build (CodeMagic)
+1. Push this repository to GitHub/GitLab/Bitbucket
+2. Connect to CodeMagic.io
+3. CodeMagic will use `codemagic.yaml` to build the APK
+4. The APK will be available in the artifacts after build

+### Local Android Scripts
+- `npm run cap:build` - Build web app and sync to Android
+- `npm run cap:sync` - Sync web assets to Android
+- `npm run android:open` - Open Android project in Android Studio

 ## Deployment
 Configured for static deployment with `npm run build` outputting to the `dist/` directory.